hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 1. Open empty 2020 project, and save as <name matching EN export>.

-1. Import bibliographic data - go to ENoptionf and select folder and .RIS
+1. Import bibliographic data - go to EN option and select folder and .RIS, choose import option but not the store option
 1. Search educa (to disambiguate from reduc•)

 Again, none suitable, but this is too slow.